littlefs-project/littlefs-fuse/README.md

 This should have built the `lfs` program in the top-level directory.

-littlefs-fuse has two modes of operation, formatting and mounting.

 From here we will need a block device.
 If you don't have removable storage handy, you can use a file-backed block device with Linux's loop devices:
 ``` bash